Turner Lake Loop

 Maps provided courtesy of Toporama which contains information licensed under the Open Government Licence – Canada.
 I have marked my route in blue and portages in red.

 In the spring, I decided to do a solo loop in Temagami.
 I wanted a route that I could do in a few days due to time constraints.
 The Turner Lake Loop in the South Muskego area (Hap Wilson's Route #9 in Temagami - A Wilderness Paradise) seemed to fit the bill in terms of distance, time, and crown land status.
 (Solo canoe trippers, I encourage you to continue applying pressure on your local MPPs to amend the price gouging inherent in the current permit fee structure for the Temagmi Cluster of Provincial Parks.
-To see what I mean, click on https://www.ontarioparks.com/fees/backcountry/2023 ..but, I digress.)
+To see what I mean, click on https://www.ontarioparks.com/fees/backcountry/2023 ...but, I digress.)
 The only thing that was deterring me was that it would be a real workout of a trip.
 There were 16 portages en route with an average length of approximately 600 meters -- and those who have tripped in the area know that portages in Temagami can be undulating, rocky, and just generally difficult.
 I was willing to give it a go, though.
 I had some BIG trips planned later in the summer, and this little gem would get me in shape for them.

 Day 1 - Red Squirrel Lake to Aston Lake (16 km)

 I got up at dawn and hit the road immediately from Peterborough in my vehicle which was pre-loaded with my canoe and gear the night before.
-By 11:30 AM, I was swerving around the potholes and washed out bits on Red Squirrel Road.
+By 11:30 AM, I was swerving around the potholes and washed-out bits on Red Squirrel Road.
 By noon, I was ready to shove off onto Red Squirrel Lake from the very busy parking area that was inundated with tents.

 The weather forecast was looking pretty grim for the entire day, and it pretty much started raining as soon as I started paddling.
 In fact, it would rain the entire day right up until about 8 PM that evening.
 The temperature was also only about 10 degrees, making it downright chilly.
 I was wearing a few layers under my rain gear.